andrewhill157/easygrid/README.md

 pipeline.run()
 ```

-By default `run_jobs` will log progress and a report will be saved to `.easygrid/job_report.txt` with information about completion status, runtime, memory usage, etc. Log files from all jobs will also be saved to this directory.
+By default `run` will log progress and a report will be saved to `.easygrid/job_report.txt` with information about completion status, runtime, memory usage, etc. Log files from all jobs will also be saved to this directory.

 Specifying outputs of each job with the `outputs` argument is optional and need not be complete, these are just files that `easygrid` will look for when the job completes if you would like as a basic check. `easygrid` will also skip jobs and not re-run them if their outputs are already present.